HISEROD/Minesweeper/README.md

 ## How to Play

 ### Setup
-To start playing, simply download `Minesweeper.py` and run the file.
+To start playing, simply download the repository and run `Minesweeper.py` file.
 This will require a valid installation of Python 3.

 ### First Move
 To start, type in the coordinates of the tile just like in a game of Battleship e.g. `g7` then press <kbd>enter</kbd>.